Lincoln Red Imps F.C. 1–0 Celtic F.C.: Match

+Summary

 In Lincoln's matchday squad, eight players were full internationals for the Gibraltar national football team.
 Starting up front was Lee Casciaro, who scored Gibraltar's first ever competitive goal in a 6–1 loss against Scotland at Hampden Park in March 2015.
 Celtic's starting 11 contained the previous season's top scorer Leigh Griffiths as well as new signing Moussa Dembélé in attack.
-The first half saw the visitors dominate possession yet the artificial surface at Victoria Stadium meant that they struggled to carve out any clear cut chances.
+The first half saw the visitors dominate possession.
 Despite a disallowed goal from Moussa Dembélé after a foul on Raúl Navas, the two sides went in goalless at half-time.

 In the second half, Celtic's slow start was quickly punished when Lee Casciaro latched onto a through ball from midfield, outsmarting Efe Ambrose before firing a low shot past Craig Gordon.
 Shortly afterwards, Antonio Calderon fired a shot over the crossbar while Celtic were still reeling from going behind.
 The introductions of James Forrest, Stuart Armstrong and Nadir Çiftçi failed to turn the tide in favour of Celtic, however, as Griffiths could only strike the crossbar twice as Lincoln held out for a shock victory.